RustCrypto/hashes/README.md

 ## License

-Rust-Crypto is dual licensed under the MIT and Apache 2.0 licenses, the same licenses as the Rust compiler.
+All crates in this repository are dual-licensed under the MIT and Apache 2.0 licenses.

 ## Supported algorithms
 | Name     | Alt name   | Crates.io  | Documentation  |